 - Select Generate.

-You can assign multiple permissions to a single token, or you can generate several tokens, each with different access levels and use them accordingly—check with your organization's security policies for the best practice.
+You can assign multiple permissions to a single token, or you can generate several tokens, each with different access levels and use them accordingly—check your organization's security policies for the best practice.

 You can authenticate by attaching the token to the Authorization HTTP header preceding the Api-Token realm.

 The following example shows authentication via HTTP header.

 curl --request GET \ --url https://mySampleEnv.live.dynatrace.com/api/v1/config/clusterversion \ --header 'Authorization: Api-Token abcdefjhij1234567890' \

 You can authenticate by adding the token as the value of the api-token query parameter.

 Dynatrace provides the following permissions for API tokens.
 You can set them in the UI, as described above, or via Tokens API.
 Some scopes are only available via API.